 Please continue to follow these important protocols:

 COVID-19: Tested positive for COVID 19, or is exhibiting COVID like symptoms.
-If your child tests positive for COVID-19, immediately contact your child's building principal, school nurse, and click on the "Reporting" tab at the top of this page to provide, and receive, additional information related to your child's COVID diagnosis or exposure.
+If your child tests positive for COVID-19, immediately contact your child's school secretary or school nurse.
+Please click on the "Reporting" tab at the top of this page to provide, and receive, additional information related to your child's COVID diagnosis or exposure.
 Please see below for additional COVID-19 guidelines.

 A: At least two of the following symptoms: fever (measure or subjective), chills, rigors (shivers), myalgia (muscle aches), headache, sore throat, nausea or vomiting, diarrhea, fatigue, congestion or runny nose;